LunarWatcher/Taskranger/docs/Config.md

     * **Unsigned**: Unsigned is a modifier combined with one of the two above.
 For an instance, a type can be an `unsigned int`. `Unsigned` means the number cannot be negative.
 * **String**: Plain text.
 Nothing fancy, just text.

+1: Unless otherwise noted, numbers are signed.
+This means they can be positive or negative.
+Unsigned numbers can only be positive.
+Integer types are usually stored as 64 bit longs, while floats are stored as doubles.

 ### The config file

 The config file, regardless of location, is always called `.trconf`.
 By default, it tries locating this file in the home directory.
 The location of the file itself can be configured (see [`TASKRANGER_CONFIG_LOCATION`](#TASKRANGER_CONFIG_LOCATION)), but the file name is always constant.